rwxrob/zet/docs/2116/README.md

-# Zwift route achievements are broken in 1.39, beware
+# Zwift routes 11 12 16 24 33 36 74 are broken in 1.39 beware

+I still don't know what the names of these routes are but the logs clearly show they are broken in 1.39.
 The following is what I posted to r/Zwift but the moderators haven't accepted it (and probably won't) so I'm capturing it here.
 I'll keep new developments documented here.

 ----